 - the ability of each parent to place the child's needs ahead of their own.

-Child custody negotiations can be difficult to navigate, especially as they concern the critical relationship between child and parent.
+Child custody matters can be challenging to navigate, especially concerning the critical relationship between child and parent.

-At Curtis Law Firm, our family lawyers understand how important your family is to you, and we will do our best to protect your and your child’s interests as we help you negotiate a favorable child custody arrangement.
+At Curtis Law Firm, our family law attorneys understand how important your family is to you.
+We will do our best to protect your and your child’s interests as we help you negotiate a favorable child custody arrangement.

-Don’t go through your child custody negotiations alone; let Curtis Law Firm help.
+Don’t go through any child custody decision alone; let Curtis Law Firm help.
 Call (720) 408-7726 or contact us online for legal assistance today.

 We have staff members who speak Spanish.